vercel/next.js/contributing.md

 pnpm prepublishOnly
 ```

 By default the latest canary of the next-swc binaries will be installed and used.
-If you are actively working on Rust code or you need to test out the most recent Rust code that hasn't been published as a canary yet you can [install Rust](https://www.rust-lang.org/tools/install) and run `yarn --cwd packages/next-swc build-native`.
+If you are actively working on Rust code or you need to test out the most recent Rust code that hasn't been published as a canary yet you can [install Rust](https://www.rust-lang.org/tools/install) and run `pnpm --filter=next-swc build-native`.

 If you want to test out the wasm build locally, you will need to [install wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
-Run `yarn --cwd packages/next-swc build-wasm --target <wasm_target>` to build and `node ./scripts/setup-wasm.mjs` to copy it into your `node_modules`.
+Run `pnpm --filter=next-swc build-wasm --target <wasm_target>` to build and `node ./scripts/setup-wasm.mjs` to copy it into your `node_modules`.
 Run next with `NODE_OPTIONS='--no-addons'` to force it to use the wasm binary.

-If you need to clean the project for any reason, use `yarn clean`.
+If you need to clean the project for any reason, use `pnpm clean`.

 ## Testing